jeet1995/github-graphql-rest-client/graphql-client/README.md

 - These queries are passed one at a time to the `GithubGraphQLClient` which builds the request object with the help of paramters defined in the `application.conf` file to hit GitHub's endpoint.
+- `QueryExecutor` executes queries and returns the response with the help of the `DataFactory`.
+- `DataFactory` creates instances depending on the subtype of the `Data` to be created.
+This is evaluated with the help of the response JSON object.
 - Once the response objects have been obtained and de-serialized into a instances which implement the `Data` interface, the contents of these objects are displayed with the help of loggers.
+- Finally the `DataPrintExecutor` prints the list of `Data` responses formed.

 ### Github models used